Beta is live, 0 / 200 seats claimed

 Tasks awaiting you

 The hardest pattern to see in yourself.
 Pickle inverts the audit and shows you every task or comment your team is waiting on.
 Days of yours-blocking-theirs.
+Part of Manager Mode — ships later.

 Real catch